 Advocating consensus and multilateralism, Canadian foreign policy is traditionally focused on moral leadership, peacekeeping, and conflict mediation—soft power—while remaining solidly within a North Atlantic geopolitical context anchored by economic, military, and colonial superpowers (first Great Britain, and now the United States).
 In the 20thcentury, this translated into a few instances of striking Canadian independence while it in general maintained a fundamental commitment to the liberal order.
-For example, Canada turned down the United States’ request to house nuclear weapons in its territory during the Cold War, and later opted out of direct military involvement in Vietnam and Iraq.
+For example, Canada turned down the United States’ request to house nuclear weapons in its territory during the Cold War—though it went back and forth on this decision a number of times—and later opted out of direct military involvement in Vietnam and Iraq.
 Prime Minister Pierre Trudeau famously crossed the U.S. blockade of Cuba in the 1970s and enjoyed warm diplomatic and personal relations with Fidel Castro, who was an honorary pallbearer at his funeral in 2000.

 Diplomatic independence and a less adventurist military aside, however, several critics have noted that Canada’s role in the Americas is less than benign.
 As Tyler Shipley explained in his book, Ottawa and Empire: Canada and the Military Coup in Honduras: